What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 Total ticket cost: $12.20.
 Net profit on this order: $1.59, or about 5% margin on the food subtotal you saw, but only 4.4% margin on what the customer actually paid.

-If the burger had been ordered in your dining room, the same $20 burger plus $3 fries plus $5 tip would land in a tip pool you don’t see, but the restaurant would net roughly $7 on the food after food cost and packaging-free service.
-The delivery order delivered one-fifth the profit of the dine-in version.
+Order that same $20 burger, $3 fries, and $5 tip in your dining room and the tip lands in a pool you don’t see, but the restaurant nets roughly $7 on the food after food cost and packaging-free service.
+The delivery order paid out one-fifth the profit of the dine-in version.
+Same burger.

 The break-even check size for each platform #

-The way to know if a platform makes money for you is the break-even ticket size: the order size at which the platform fees plus your food cost plus your packaging plus your fulfillment labor exactly equals zero profit.
-Anything below that, you lose money.
-Anything above, you make money.
+The way to know if a platform makes money for you is the break-even ticket size: the order size where the platform fees plus your food cost plus your packaging plus your fulfillment labor exactly equals zero profit.
+Below that line you lose money.
+Above it you make money.

 Rough break-even ticket sizes by platform (assuming 30% food cost, $1 packaging, $4 fulfillment labor, US-average commission tiers):